Skip to content

 1. Stack .env file (in the stack directory on disk)

-This lets you set TZ=Europe/Berlin once as a global and have it injected into every container, while still overriding it for a specific stack if needed.
+This lets you set TZ=Europe/Berlin once as a global and have it injected into every container, while still overriding it per-stack via the stack’s own .env.

 Common globals: